 -

-- The greedy choice property means we can assemble globally optimal solutions by making locally optimal choices.
+For greedy to be applicable, we must satisfy the following properties. - The greedy choice property means we can assemble globally optimal solutions by making locally optimal choices.

 - Optimal substructure — making the greedy choice leaves us with a subproblem that, combining the optimal solution to that subproblem with the greedy choice, gives us an optimal solution to the original problem.